 The office also makes assistance available to students experiencing short-term illness or physical injury

 Kalamazoo College has the right to: Deny a request for accommodations, academic adjustments, and/or auxiliary aids and services if the documentation demonstrates that the request is not warranted or if the individual fails to provide appropriate documentation.

-Please direct questions to the Associate Dean of Students Office.
+Please direct questions to the Senior Associate Dean of Students Office.

 Be sure to read and understand your responsibilities in the partnership to provide you full access to Kalamazoo College's educational opportunities.
 You may also benefit from general suggestions for being a successful student.

 For registration assistance, please read registration information for students with disabilities.